dcetin/bert-adv-embed/README.md

 # Neural Networks for Text Classification

+## TODO
+- Currently padding is done by inserting eos tokens (i.e. 0s).
+- Model is not really fine-tuned at all.

+## Original Readme

 This is an example of text classification using typical neural networks.
 This code can switch choices below:
 - LSTM
 - CNN + MLP